amorilia/github-collab/README.txt

 where it is assumed that Charlie set up the remotes alice, bob, and daisy, as described earlier.
+If Charlie is not available to run the above commands, see Option 2.

 Now, Alice visits her helloworld github page, and sets up a pull request, with: